sahandrez/gym_forestfire/README.md

 A cell can have three states: empty, occupied by a tree or burning.
 The Drossel and Schwabl (1992) model is then defined by four rules executed simultaneously:
-1. A burning cell turns into an empty cell
+1. A burning cell turns into an empty cell.
-1. A tree will burn if at least one neighbor is burning
+1. A tree will burn with probability q if at least one neighbor is burning.
-1. A tree ignites with probability f even if no neighbor is burning
+1. A tree ignites with probability f even if no neighbor is burning.
-1. An empty space fills with a tree with probability p
+1. An empty space fills with a tree with probability p.

 ## Dependencies
 This code has very few dependencies and the simulation is fully vectorized for faster